trag1c/ixia/docs/introduction.md

 - `ixia.rand_range` doesn't convert non-integer types to equivalent integers
 - `ixia.sample` doesn't support `set` as a sequence type
 - `ixia.shuffle` doesn't support the `random` parameter

+On the following pages of this documentation, function signatures often mention the `Number` type—that's simply an alias to `Union[int, float]`.